rust-lang/rfcs/text/0000-get-mut-refs.md

 }
 ```

 # Drawbacks
 [drawbacks]: #drawbacks

 1. This adds another trait to the standard library which could be a crate.
 1. This adds another trait to the prelude (for visibility reasons)
 1. This could in theory be implemented in some form by the borrow checker in the future and having these traits might lead some to question if that is needed.
+1. Doesn't support ranges currently because each range is a different type and the return type would have to be between individual items (`&mut T`) and multiple items (`&mut [T]`).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives